alperenp/OS-Log-Collection/readme.md

 4. Download Logstash and extract folder on your host machine

 # RabbitMQ
-1. Create admin account in rabbitMQ in order to be able to create queues You may optionally create accounts for different connections in order to not get authentication failures
+1. Create admin account in rabbitMQ in order to be able to create queues.
+You may optionally create accounts for different connections in order to not get authentication failures
 2. Create queue used in named as "rawLogs"
 ![rabbitQueues](/pics/rabbitQueues.PNG)